 If the injured person's graduation or completion of training to qualify for a post or occupation has verifiably been delayed due to the traffic accident, compensation is also paid for the delay in earnings.

 Compensation for aches, pains and other temporary harm is payable for aches, pains and functional disorders caused by the injury until the injury has healed or the state of heath otherwise stabilised.
-The Traffic Accident Board has a rating system for injuries based on their severity.
+The Traffic Accident and Patient Injury Board has a rating system for injuries based on their severity.
 Compensation for aches, pains and other temporary harm is influenced by the type and severity of the injuries, the type of care required by the injuries, and the duration of recovery.